Roland Garros (aviator): Aviation

-During his summer holiday in 1909, at Sapicourt near Reims, staying with a friend's uncle, he saw the Grande Semaine d'Aviation de la Champagne which ran from 22 to 29 August.
+During Garros's summer holiday in 1909, at Sapicourt near Reims, staying with a friend's uncle, he saw the Grande Semaine d'Aviation de la Champagne which ran from 22 to 29 August.
 After this, he knew he had to be an aviator.

-He started his aviation career in 1909 flying a Demoiselle (dragonfly) monoplane, an aircraft that flew well only if it had a small lightweight pilot.
+He started his aviation career in 1909 flying a Demoiselle (damselfly) monoplane, an aircraft that flew well only if it had a small lightweight pilot.
 He gained Ae.C.F. licence no. 147 in July 1910.
 In 1911 Garros graduated to flying Blériot XI monoplanes and entered a number of European air races with this type of aircraft, including the 1911 Paris to Madrid air race and the Circuit of Europe (Paris–London–Paris), in which he came second.

 On 4 September 1911, he set an altitude record of 3950 m.
 The following year, on 6 September 1912, after Austrian aviator Philipp von Blaschke had flown to 4360 m, he regained the height record by flying to 5610 m.

 By 1913 he was flying the faster Morane-Saulnier monoplanes, and on 23 September gained fame for making the first non-stop flight across the Mediterranean Sea from Fréjus-Saint Raphaël in the south of France to Bizerte in Tunisia in a Morane-Saulnier G. The flight commenced at 5:47 am and lasted for nearly eight hours, during which time Garros resolved two engine malfunctions.
 The following year, Garros joined the French army at the outbreak of World War I.

 Myth of first air battle

 Reports published in August 1914 claimed Garros was involved in the "first air battle in world history" and that he had flown his plane into a Zeppelin, destroying the airship and killing its pilots and himself.
 This story was quickly contradicted by reports that Garros was alive and well in Paris.
-Such early reports maintained that an unidentified French pilot had indeed rammed and destroyed a Zeppelin, however, German authorities denied the story.
-Later sources indicated the first aerial victory against a Zeppelin occurred in June 1915 and earlier reports, including that of Garros, had been discounted.
+Such early reports maintained that an unidentified French pilot had indeed rammed and destroyed a Zeppelin.
+However, German authorities denied the story.
+Later sources indicated the first aerial victory against a Zeppelin occurred in June 1915 and earlier reports, including that of Garros, were discounted.